 Thank you for your interest in joining my research group.
-I am looking for students and postdocs who are collaborative, curious, and creative.
-This page will be updated with opportunities for prospective PhD students and postdocs.
-Please feel free to contact me if you are interested in any of these positions or you want to discuss other possibilities.
+This page is regularly updated with opportunities for prospective PhD students and postdocs.
+Feel free to contact me at if you are interested in any of these positions or if you want to discuss other possibilities.

 I am not currently advertisting any postdoctoral positions, but I am always happy to support exceptional postdocs who are interested in applying for external fellowships to join the lab.
 Prospective postdocs are welcome to contact me directly to discuss project ideas and funding options.